KTVG-TV: Fox affiliation

 Once the flood damage was repaired, KTVG rapidly upgraded its programming and facilities.
-In December 1993, the station signed a contract to carry Royals baseball games in 1994; two months later, Hill announced plans to rebuild the station with more power and tower height to allow it to cover Hastings and Kearney in addition to Grand Island, and it was broadcasting from 7 a.m. to midnight.
+In December 1993, the station signed a contract to carry Royals baseball games in 1994; two months later, Hill announced plans to rebuild the station with more power and tower height to allow it to cover Hastings and Kearney in addition to Grand Island.
+By this time, KTVG broadcast from 7 a.m. to midnight.
 On April 1, 1994, NTV took over the operations of KTVG under a local marketing agreement (LMA).
-After the LMA was signed, KTVG then became an affiliate of the Fox network, a deal that also allowed the NTV ABC stations to carry the new NFL on Fox football package; this was subsequently supplemented by a secondary UPN affiliation when that network began operations in January 1995.
+After the LMA was signed, KTVG then became an affiliate of the Fox network, a deal that also allowed the NTV ABC stations to carry the new NFL on Fox football package.
+When UPN began in January 1995, KTVG became a secondary affiliate of the new network.
 For several years thereafter, KTVG carried live simulcasts of NTV's newscasts.

-Pappas Telecasting took over KTVG's operations on July 1, 1996, after it agreed to purchase NTV from Fant and immediately assumed control under an LMA; that September, Pappas converted KSNB-TV—as well as its translators in Beatrice and Lincoln—from a satellite of KHGI to satellite of KTVG, expanding the availability of Fox programming in central Nebraska.
+Pappas Telecasting took over KTVG's operations on July 1, 1996, after it agreed to purchase NTV from Fant and immediately assumed control under an LMA; that September, Pappas converted KSNB-TV—as well as its translators in Beatrice and Lincoln—from a satellite of KHGI to a satellite of KTVG, expanding the availability of Fox programming in central Nebraska.
 The combined service was known as "Fox 4 & 17".
 Pappas also built a new tower for the station near Wood River; the improved facility, activated in January 1999, extended KTVG-TV's coverage area in time for Super Bowl XXXIII and was intended as a temporary site until a planned 2000 ft tower at Ravenna was completed.

 KTVG and KSNB-TV dropped the secondary UPN affiliation in January 1998; however, the network's programming returned to the stations in 2000.
-This was noteworthy because Time Warner Cable, which ran the cable system in Lincoln, added KSNB to its lineup in early 2003 expressly because of its carriage of select UPN programs.
+This was noteworthy, because Time Warner Cable, which ran the cable system in Lincoln, added KSNB to its lineup in early 2003 expressly because of its carriage of select UPN programs.
 UPN programming was removed again in September 2005, when KOLN and KGIN launched a UPN-affiliated subchannel.

 KSNB and KTVG began broadcasting network programming in high definition on January 1, 2009, prior to the broadcast of the Orange Bowl.
 On June 12, 2009, Pappas converted KCWL-TV, an affiliate of The CW it managed in Lincoln, to Fox Nebraska as KFXL-TV.
 This fulfilled an ambition of Pappas that dated to the late 1990s.
 Additionally, Fox Nebraska was added to subchannels of the NTV stations at Kearney and Hayes Center—KHGI-TV and KWNB-TV.
 This came months after a web page briefly indicated that the Fox affiliation would move to subchannels of KOLN and KGIN, a page labeled by a station official as a "leftover piece of an experimental project".